-Staff had received essential training and there were opportunities for additional training specific to the needs of the service, including caring for people with dementia, and stoma care (a stoma is an opening on the front of the abdomen which is made using surgery.
-It diverts faeces or urine into a pouch on the outside of the body).
+Staff had received essential training and there were opportunities for additional training specific to the needs of the service, including caring for people with Parkinson's disease and palliative care (end of life).
 Staff had received both one to one and group supervision meetings with their manager, and formal personal development plans, such as annual appraisals were in place.
-One member of staff told us, "Whatever training is available is sent to me.
-Training is definitely promoted, it's good".
+One member of staff told us, "I get supervisions, it's useful, but I can speak up on a daily basis".
+Another said, "The training is very good and always available.
+We requested Parkinson's training and got it".

 People were encouraged and supported to eat and drink well.
-There was a varied daily choice of meals and people were able to give feedback and have choice in what they are and drank.
-One person told us, "The food is good".
+There was a varied daily choice of meals and people were able to give feedback and have choice in what they ate and drank.
+One person told us, "The food is excellent, very good".
 Special dietary requirements were met, and people's weight was monitored, with their permission.
 Health care was accessible for people and appointments were made for regular check-ups as needed.

 People chose how to spend their day and they took part in activities in the service and the community.
-People told us they enjoyed the activities, which included singing, films, beauty treatments and themed events, such as reminiscence sessions.
-One person told us, "All activities are organised for us".
+People told us they enjoyed the activities, which included a popular weekly quiz, gentle exercises, recitals and themed events with external entertainers.
+One person told us, "I join in with whatever is going on.
+The quiz in particular is excellent, and we can do crosswords every night".
 People were also encouraged to stay in touch with their families and receive visitors.

 People felt well looked after and supported.
 We observed friendly and genuine relationships had developed between people and staff.
-One person told us, "The staff are very nice and kind".
+One person told us, "The staff are so hard working and conscientious and will come any time, day or night".
 Care plans described people's needs and preferences and they were encouraged to be as independent as possible.

 People were encouraged to express their views and had completed surveys.
 Feedback received showed people were satisfied overall, and felt staff were friendly and helpful.
 People also said they felt listened to and any concerns or issues they raised were addressed.
-One person told us, "There are lots of people to talk to if I have concerns".
+One person told us, "I would speak to [registered manager] if I needed to complain, but it's very unlikely I would need to, as they are too observant of everything that is happening".